Healthdirect Free Australian health advice you can count on.

 What is a cough?

 Coughing is a protective reflex.
-It can remove substances that may have been inhaled, such as dust, and excess secretions that have built up in the airways.
-Coughing is how the body cleans the lungs and airways.
+It can remove dust and other things that have been breathed in.
+A cough can also get rid of mucus from your throat and chest.
+Coughing is how your body cleans the lungs and airways.

 What symptoms are related to a cough?

-The symptoms accompanying a cough will vary depending on what is causing it.
+The symptoms that come with a cough will vary.
+It depends on what is causing your cough.

 What causes a cough?

-Other causes of short-term cough (lasting less than 3 weeks) include:
+Other causes of short-term cough (lasting less than 3 weeks) can be:

 Persistent cough

-A persistent cough (lasting more than 8 weeks) is also known as ‘chronic cough’.
-It may be caused by an underlying disease, or sometimes the cough reflex may become sensitised and a person develops an ongoing cough.
+A persistent cough (lasting more than 8 weeks) is also known as a 'chronic cough'.
+It may be caused by a health issue.
+Sometimes the cough reflex may become sensitised.
+This can cause an ongoing cough to develop.

-Some of the causes of persistent cough are:
+Some of the common respiratory causes of persistent cough are:

-• postviral cough — following a viral respiratory tract infection, such as sinusitis or bronchitis
+• Post-viral cough — following a viral respiratory tract infection.

-• asthma — this may be ‘cough-variant asthma’
+• Asthma — this may be called 'cough-variant asthma'.

-• ongoing sinusitis or post-nasal drip (upper airway cough syndrome) — where mucus drips down the throat from the back of the nose or sinuses
+• Ongoing sinusitis or post-nasal drip (also called upper airway cough syndrome) — mucus drips down the throat.
+The mucus comes from the back of the nose or sinuses.

-• habit cough (now known as somatic cough syndrome) — where there is no underlying disease that is causing the cough.
-Habit cough occurs most commonly in children, and goes away when the child is asleep
+• Habit cough (now known as 'somatic cough syndrome') — there is no underlying disease that causes the cough.
+Habit cough occurs most commonly in children.
+It goes away when the child is asleep.

-• Chronic Obstructive Pulmonary Disease (COPD) — ongoing obstruction of the airflow in the lungs that interferes with breathing
+• Chronic obstructive pulmonary disease (COPD) — ongoing blockage of the airflow in the lungs that interferes with breathing.

-• obstructive sleep apnoea — a common sleep disorder which results in snoring and stop-start breathing during sleep
+• Obstructive sleep apnoea — a common sleep disorder which causes snoring and stop-start breathing during sleep.

-• heart failure — a condition where your heart muscle is weak and can’t pump blood around your body effectively
+• Heart failure — a condition where your heart muscle is weak and can't pump blood around your body properly.

 When should I see my doctor?

-• you have a cough that lasts for more than 3 weeks
+• have a cough that lasts for more than 3 weeks

-• you are short of breath or have chest pain or unexplained tiredness
+• are short of breath or have chest pain or unexplained tiredness

-• you have unexplained problems like weight loss or a fever
+• have unexplained problems like weight loss or a fever

-If your child has a cough, please see a doctor if they have:
+If your child has a cough, see a doctor if they have:

-• a cough that starts suddenly — it may be due to an inhaled foreign body
+• a cough that starts suddenly — it may be due to breathing in a small object

 • a cough that lasts longer than 2 weeks, with or without a cold